Beauty Comes From Within (And From Shopping In France)

 For a French girl, I’m remarkably low-maintenance.
-Like I explained before, some women claim their husband wouldn’t recognize them without make-up — mine won’t recognize me if I put make-up on.
+Some women claim their husband wouldn’t recognize them without make-up—mine won’t recognize me if I put make-up on.

-I do have a fondness for cream though.
-I probably got it from my mother who insatiably test and collect various creams, commenting on their textures and their efficiency.
-Putting cream on is comforting and their smell often remind me of places I’ve been too: for instance, I used the Olive Body Butter from Body Shop in Australia 7 years ago and to this day, it still makes me think of Sydney, Adelaide and Melbourne.
+I do have a fondness for cream, though.
+I probably got it from my mother who insatiably tests and collects various creams, commenting on their textures and their efficiency.
+Putting cream on is comforting and their smell often reminds me of places I’ve been to: for instance, I used the Olive Body Butter from Body Shop in Australia 7 years ago and to this day, it still makes me think of Sydney, Adelaide and Melbourne.

 I gasped when I saw how much it was.
 And that was the online price, in US$.
-Let just say I could have bought a very nice Ipod for the price of the small jar, and another zoom lens for my camera for the price of the not-so-small jar.
+Let’s just say I could have bought a very nice iPod for the price of the small jar, and another zoom lens for my camera for the price of the not-so-small jar.
 Bah.

 I felt like one of those people who are offered drugs at a party, got hooked and ended up selling their car for a few grams of crack or whatever is trendy these days.
 The girl at the counter had me hooked on the best cream ever by giving me a free sample.
 I decided to do the sensible thing: I just said no. I’m not spending that much on a cream, this is ridiculous, no matter how good it is.